 As this software is intended for use with RISC OS, it is supplied with my USB MIDI module for communicating with MIDI devices using a USB connection, or similar.
+Other modules compatible with the Acorn API will also work.

 Please note that cheap USB to serial MIDI interfaces are often deplorable quality and tend to lose track if more than five notes happen at once (that's a simple chord and two notes of melody on one channel).
 It is strongly recommended that you don't use such a device.